SingleDevOps/justeatassessment/README.md

 ### Focus on User Experience (UX) and Error Handeling

 This app handles problems gracefully.

 -  **Postcode Validation**: The `validatePostcode` function checks if the user entered a valid UK postcode before making a request.
 This prevents unnecessary API calls when the input is invalid.

 -  **Validation Timeout**: The `handleSearch` function has a timeout built-in.
 If postcode validation takes too long (e.g., due to network issues), the app doesn’t hang; it moves on and tries fetching restaurant data from Just Eat.

 -  **Fallback Data**: If no postcode is entered (or if the default `L40TH` postcode is used), the app loads sample data instead of showing an error.
-This ensures that the user can still explore the app, even if the API isn’t available (useful for demos or testing).
+The user can explore the app even if the API isn’t available (useful for demos or testing).

+- **No Internet Error**: The application shows "No Internet" error when the user searches postcode with no Internet connection.

+- **Restaurant API Error**: If the user is not having an European IP address or if the restaurant api endpoint is down.

 -  **Emoji-Cuisine Match**: The `cuisine-emoji-match.ts` has a mapping of cuisine names to emojis, which makes the restaurant list appealing.

 ---